ParAlg/gbbs/docs/benchmarks/connectivity/connectivity.md

 ## Cost Bounds

-The algorithm runs in $O(n + m)$ expected work and $O(\log^{3} n)$ depth w.h.p., and the proof can be found in the Shun et al. paper.
+The algorithm runs in $O(n + m)$ expected work and $O(\log^{3} n)$ depth w.h.p., and the proof can be found in the Shun et al. paper [1].

 ## Compiling and Running

 The benchmark can be compiled by running:
 ```
-bazel build -c opt //benchmarks/Connectivity/WorkEfficientSDB14:BFS
+bazel build -c opt //benchmarks/Connectivity/WorkEfficientSDB14/...
 ```

 It can then be run on a test input graph in the *uncompressed format* as follows: